 Tickets can be expensive but you can usually get some great last minute deals on Stubhub.com

 Spend the evening getting active at an indoor climbing gym.
-There’s a couple around Vancouver with the most popular being Cliffhanger which is right next door to The Hive Bouldering Gym.
+There are a couple around Vancouver with the most popular Hive Heights which is right next door to The Hive Bouldering Gym.

-Cliffhanger have great beginner’s courses if you’re new to climbing and belaying (we did one a few month’s ago) and it’s a great way to build up your strength.
+Hive Heights have great beginner’s courses if you’re new to climbing and belaying it’s a great way to build up your strength.

-There are guest speakers, OMNIMAX® films and more to explore.
+There are guest speakers, OMNIMAXĀ® films and more to explore.

-Not only is the Museum of Anthropology in a beautiful looking building and but it’s full of interesting history.
+Not only is the Museum of Anthropology a beautiful-looking building and but it’s full of interesting history.
 The museum teaches a lot about the Indigenous communities in Canada and it’s perfect if you’re wondering what to see in Vancouver or what to do on a rainy weekend.

 If you’ve been to this one check out the Museum of Vancouver as another one of the top places to go in Vancouver!

 Want to do something different this winter?
 How about heading to the ballet?
-This year the Nutcracker Ballet is playing in early December and you can get tickets here.
+This year the Nutcracker Ballet is playing in early December and you can get tickets online.

 There are some great outdoors-y films playing in the cinemas right now.
 There’s ‘Free Solo’ the incredible documentary about Alex Honnold climbing up El Capitan in Yosemite National Park, the Dawn Wall featuring fellow climber Tommy Caldwell and the Banff Mountain Film Festival is touring too.

 I love the views from the Vancouver Lookout and they only get better in winter.
-I personally think it’s one of the top things to do in Vancouver.
+I personally think it’s one of the top things to do in Vancouver and one of the best views in Vancouver.

 If there’s been some snow recently followed by a clear day then go up the Vancouver Lookout for incredible views of the snowy peaks and the city.
 On very clear days you can see Mount Baker over in Washington too!

-Grab your friends, a good book or go people watching in a new cafe.
+Grab your friends, a good book or go people watching in a new cozy Vancouver cafe.
 You never know, it could be your new fave!

 There’s a great list here of pub quizzes in Vancouver throughout the city.
 Just check with the pub first that they still happen as I’m not sure how old that list is!